 Organizing and scientific committee:

-Accommodation in Ljubljana is not provided by the organizers.
+In case of in-person participation, accommodation in Ljubljana is not provided by the organizers.
 Participants have to book accommodation by themselves in accordance with their attendance and travel plans.
-As an increasingly popular tourist destination, Ljubljana city centre offers numerus possibilities of accommodation at a wide price range.

 Photos from Unsplash (by Martino Pietropoli, David Enzel and Bram van Geerenstein).